Which are the major tribes in India?

-- Total population of Scheduled Tribes is 84,326,240 as per the Census 2001 which accounts for 8.2% of the total population of country.
-The share of the Scheduled Tribe population in urban areas is a meager 2.4%.
+- The total population of Scheduled Tribes is 10.43 crore as per the Census 2011 which accounts for 8.6% of the total population of the country.
+The share of the Scheduled Tribe population in urban areas is a meagre 2.8%.

-- Madhya Pradesh, Maharastra, Orissa, Gujarat, Rajasthan, Jharkhand, Chhattisgarh, Andhra Pradesh, West Bengal, and Karnataka are the State having larger number of Scheduled Tribes These states account for 83.2% of the total Scheduled Tribe population of the country.
-Assam, Meghalaya, Nagaland, Jammu & Kashmir, Tripura, Mizoram, Bihar, Manipur, Arunachal Pradesh, and Tamil Nadu, account for another 15.3% of the total Scheduled Tribe population.
+- Madhya Pradesh, Maharastra, Orissa, Rajasthan, Gujarat, Jharkhand, Chhattisgarh, Andhra Pradesh, West Bengal, and Karnataka are the State having a larger number of Scheduled Tribes These states account for 83.2% of the total Scheduled Tribe population of the country.
+Assam, Meghalaya, Nagaland, Jammu & Kashmir, Tripura, Mizoram, Bihar, Manipur, Arunachal Pradesh, and Tamil Nadu, accounting for another 15.3% of the total Scheduled Tribe population.
 The share of the remaining states / Uts is negligible.

-- Madhya Pradesh has the largest number of scheduled Tribes followed by Bihar.
+- Madhya Pradesh has the largest number of scheduled Tribes followed by Orissa.

-- Bastar district of Madhya Pradesh consists of largest number of Scheduled Tribes.
+- Bastar district of Chattisgarh consists of the largest number of Scheduled Tribes.